If you don’t have a great sound system, you’re losing out.

 Here are the 8 best PC gaming speakers that will give you the most bang for your PC gaming buck.
 If you’re on the hunt for TV speakers, take a look at the next section.

-2. If you’re looking for top of the line audio, the Logitech Z906 Surround Sound Speakers are a gaming speaker set to keep your eye on.
+If you're looking for top of the line audio, you should keep your eye on Logitech's Z906 surround sound speaker set.

 The speakers are powered by 500 watts all the way up to a monstrous 1000 watts.
 You'll shake windows with these powerful speakers!
 You can connect up to 6 devices, switching between them at will.